 PPC (Pay-Per-Click) Ads

 For example, if you sell jumbo cookies, you can use the keywords “large cookies,” “bakery items” or even “jumbo cookie” in your ads.
-Then, you can use the geofencing technology to put a perimeter around a 3-block radius of your cookie shop.
-If anyone is within this radius and uses your keywords, they will see your ad.
+Then, you can use geofencing technology to put a perimeter around a 3-block radius of your cookie shop.
+If anyone is within this geographic area and uses your keywords, they will see your ad.

 However, keep in mind that someone else who pays more for their store’s keyword in the same geofence will bump your ad off.